-- 16.11 This Site represents an extension to the existing quarry boundary and is currently agricultural land.
-Extraction could begin in 2018 and last for seven years. - 16.12 Air quality near the Site is currently good; the closest Air Quality Management Area is located approximately 9.4km southwest of the Site, in Newmarket. - 16.13 There are no residential properties nor statutory designated habitat sites within 250m of extension site boundaries. - 16.14 Traffic associated with the proposed Site would continue to enter and leave the site by the existing access point.
+- 17.11 This Site represents an extension to the existing quarry boundary and is currently agricultural land.
+Extraction could begin in 2018 and last for 7 years. - 17.12 Air quality near the Site is currently good; the closest Air Quality Management Area is located approximately 9.4km southwest of the Site, in Newmarket. - 17.13 There are no residential properties nor statutory designated habitat sites within 250m of extensions site boundary's. - 17.14 Traffic associated with the proposed Site would continue to enter and leave the site by the existing access point.
 The site will be worked once extraction from the current phases is completed, and traffic movements will be similar to the existing quarry.
 Therefore, there will be no material change from existing flows, and traffic emissions are unlikely to increase local pollutant concentrations.

-16.15 Assuming standard mitigation measures such as the use of earth screening bunds as barriers, no other noise mitigation measures are required.
+17.15 Assuming standard mitigation measures such as the use of earth screening bunds as barriers, no other noise mitigation measures are required.

-16.16 No public rights of way would be directly affected.
+17.16 No public rights of way would be directly affected.

-16.17 The site sits above Principle and Secondary Aquifers.
-Ordinary watercourse between extension areas should not be adversely affected by works in terms of water quality (pollution).
+17.17 The site sits above Principle and Secondary Aquifers.
+Ordinary watercourse between extension areas should must not be adversely affected by works in terms of water quality (pollution).